WATCH: U.S.S. Kidd moving downstream for much-needed repairs

 Trending News

-Thursday, the Kidd began its journey down the Mississippi to be ultimately docked in a New Orleans shipyard.
+Thursday, the Kidd began its journey down the Mississippi to be ultimately docked in a Houma shipyard.

 More News